UKPLab/gpl/README.md

 # Generative Pseudo Labeling (GPL)
 GPL is an unsupervised domain adaptation method for training dense retrievers.
 It is based on query generation and pseudo labeling with powerful cross-encoders.
-To train a domain-adapted model, it needs only the unlabeled target corpus.
+To train a domain-adapted model, it needs only the unlabeled target corpus and can achieve significant improvement over zero-shot models.

 For more information, checkout our publication:
 - [GPL: Generative Pseudo Labeling for Unsupervised Domain Adaptation of Dense Retrieval](https://arxiv.org/abs/2112.07577) (ArXiv 2021)